danpla/dpscreenocr/doc/manual.md

 ### Unix-like systems

 Use your package manager to install languages for Tesseract.
-The package names may vary across systems, but they usually start with "tesseract" and end with a language code or name.
-For example, the package for German have the following names:
+Package names may vary across systems, but they usually start with "tesseract" and end with a language code or name.
+For example, the package for German has the following names:

 *   "tesseract-ocr-deu" on Debian, Ubuntu, and derivatives
 *   "tesseract-data-deu" on Arch Linux